census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ### Summary

-Same as histogram, summary is also a complex metric type which is represent by multiple data points:
+Same as histogram, summary is also a complex metric type which is represent by multiple data points.
+A detailed description can be found from [Prometheus Summary](https://prometheus.io/docs/concepts/metric_types/#summary)
 ```
 # HELP go_gc_duration_seconds A summary of the GC invocation durations.
 # TYPE go_gc_duration_seconds summary